 If you need to restore a single table from a full MySQL backup, you may find yourself wondering “how do I do that?”.
 There are a few steps required, I outline them here for you to restore the contents of just one table back into the database from the mysqldump using Bash.

-Restore a MySQL table, using Bash
+Restore a MySQL table from a mysqldump backup, using Bash

 In my examples I use the WordPress

-On your bash shell, use
+On your Bash shell, use

 sed to separate the data belonging to your table that needs restoring: